jdmedlock/GitAClue/README.md

 and one context name may be specified in each entry.

 `segments` is a list of zero or more sets of information associated with a context.
 Not all segments may be used with a given context.
+The same segment may be repeated in more than one context.
 Consult the following table for the valid combinations of context and segment values.

 | Context Name | Valid Segment Names |